Software Engineering Minor - Curriculum

 Modeling of Real-Time Systems

-This course introduces the modeling of real-time software systems.?
-It takes an engineering approach to the design of these systems by analyzing system models before beginning implementation.?
+This course introduces the modeling of real-time software systems.
+It takes an engineering approach to the design of these systems by analyzing system models before beginning implementation.
 UML will be the primary modeling methodology.
-Non-UML methodologies will also be discussed.?
+Non-UML methodologies will also be discussed.
 Implementations of real-time systems will be developed manually from the models and using automated tools to generate the code.
-(Requirements: CMPE-240 or CSCI-251 or CMPE-380 or equivalent course.)
+(Prerequisites: CMPE-240 or CSCI-251 or CMPE-380 or SWEN-340 or equivalent course.)
 Lec/Lab 3 (Spring).

 Performance Engineering of Real-Time and Embedded Systems